 Kabocha Squash Soup

-An easy, creamy and delicious, vegan kabocha squash soup that’s ready in 30 minutes.
+A creamy vegan coconut kabocha squash soup that’s full of flavor and easy to make in 30 minutes.

-- Squash: You’ll need 1 medium-sized kabocha squash or it can be substituted with butternut squash or pumpkin.
+- Squash: You’ll need 1 medium-sized kabocha squash or it can be substituted with butternut squash, sweet potatoes, acorn squash or pumpkin.

-- Vegetable Broth: Any homemade or store-bought vegetable broth or bouillon powder/cubes works.
+- Vegetable Broth: Any homemade or store-bought vegetable stock, broth or bouillon powder/cubes works.

-- Coconut Milk: Light or full-fat coconut milk both work.
+- Coconut Milk: Canned light or full-fat coconut milk both work.
 Use full-fat for a richer, creamier soup or light to reduce the fat and calories in the recipe.

 - Miso Paste: This is optional but adds a lovely umami flavour to the soup.
 You can use white or yellow miso paste.